trnsrt/ts/_posts/2022-02-13-introduction-to-web3-1.md

 ### What is the key principle behind Web 3?

 As a result, here comes the main philosophy behind Web 3 initiatives: Give power back to users via decentralization.
 Whatever you do, always keep decentralization at the core.
 This is what differentiates Web 3 projects from their predecessor Web 2.0 projects.
 Additionally, for any project that aspires to be successful in Web 3, this should be their compass - always aim for decentralization going forward.

+---
+*This piece is [first published](https://medium.com/bcistcenter/introduction-to-web-3-i-da8be4a6606b) in [BlockchainIST Center](https://medium.com/blockchainist-center) on February 13th, 2022.*

+*None of the views expressed in this article should be considered as investment advice*